trchopan/chop.dev/content/posts/today-i-learned.md

 I started using Emacs about a week ago <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-01-24 Mon&gt; </span></span> .
 With such powerful tool I think I should begin the habbit to write things down.
 Hopefully it will improve my workflow and help me into a more organised mode.

+## Day 5 <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-02-01 Tue&gt;</span></span> {#day-5}

+Spend the morning to find out the syntax highlight of the theme I'm using actually handled by PrismJS.
+Which does not have the syntax for `emacs-lisp` scripts.
+So I disabled it, Looks like Hugo already handled the syntax highlight 👍

 ## Day 4 <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-01-31 Mon&gt;</span></span> {#day-4}

 Today is a good day.
 With a lot of things todo, I still managed to purchage the new domain and spin up the website at <https://chop.ink> .
 It will be my site to dump all these writing to.